rjnbaldock/nn_sample/README.md

 PyTorch is also required.
 See https://pytorch.org/get-started/locally/ for installation instructions.

 ### To run
-An example calculation can be performed by doing
+An example replica exchange calculation can be performed by doing

 ```
 $ export OMP_NUM_THREADS=1